AlinsanganAlejandroJR/React-Books-API/README.md

 Im now getting a hands on knowledge about the useEffect.
 In this Project, we use the async and await with combination of the useEffect to fetch data from the database.

 I Also learn that vs code have extension to create a api connection with the use of Rest Client.
 Then, we configured it via package-json and adding a database in db.json.
 We also test the connection by creating a api.http

+# Features

+    - CRUD App
+    - API using REST Client
+    - Introduction in Context System or useContext
+    - Introduction in useCallback to fix the useEffect Bug
+    - useState
+    - useEffect